DesislavaNaydenova/pp5_cherry_leaves_mildew_detection/README.md

 ## Acknowledgements

 - Special thanks to Code Institute for providing the dataset and project framework.
-- Gratitude to my mentors and peers for their invaluable support and guidance throughout the project.
+- Gratitude to my mentor for his invaluable support and guidance throughout the project.
 - Appreciation to Kaggle for hosting the Cherry Leaves Dataset.